karenbolon/Portfolio/README.md

 # [Classification Project: Titanic Dataset (Predicting Survival Rates)](https://github.com/kbolon1/Titanic_Dataset)

+* Analysed known data to find key predictive variables (or feature optimization) to enhance models for future data analysis.
+This model used historical data to predict survival rate on the Titanic.
 * Used python, pandas, seaborn, NymPy, matplotlib, sklearn
 * Collected data from Kaggle (https://www.kaggle.com/c/titanic)
 * Implemented and compared a variety of Machine Learning classifiers with scikit-learn (logistic regression, support vector machine, random forest) to predict survival of passengers on the Titanic